16 Healthiest Starbucks Foods to Order in 2025

 14. Siete Lime Grain-Free Tortilla Chips

 Wanting a midday grain-free and gluten-free snack to get you through to dinner?
 Siete Lime Grain-Free Tortilla Chips are a great choice.
-As one of the healthiest Starbucks food choices for those avoiding grains — as well as being some of the best tortilla chips on the market in general — these chips are also free from artificial additives and use nutrient-dense ingredients.
+As one of the healthiest Starbucks food choices for those avoiding grains — as well as being some of the best tortilla chips on the market in general — these chips are made with simple ingredients and cooked in avocado oil.

-These healthy chips are made from cassava flour and avocado oil with a touch of zesty lime, providing a delicious alternative to traditional wheat-based chips.
-Cassava flour is full of resistant starch, which supports gut health, while avocado oil delivers healthy monounsaturated fats similar to those found in olive oil.
+These healthy chips are made from cassava flour, avocado oil and a touch of lime for flavor.
+Cassava flour provides carbohydrates and some resistant starch, which may support gut health, while avocado oil supplies mostly monounsaturated fats similar to those in olive oil.

 A serving of the chips contains 3 grams of fiber, which is higher than most mainstream chip brands.
 However, despite being among the healthiest Starbucks foods in the chip category, they should still be paired with a protein or fiber-rich dip to enhance satiety.
 While Starbucks doesn't have many dip options, if you can't get to another store, the avocado spread works well with these chips.